-- What part of the AB 109 population was served under the previous contract?
-(For example: unhoused individuals, clients disengaged from Probation Services, etc.) In addition to the realignment eligibility criteria approved by the CCPC, the following represents priority populations and considerations.
-Population of focus: - 1.
-Would benefit from learning CBI through the concepts in the Education Adult curriculum - 2.
+• What part of the AB 109 population was served under the previous contract?
+(For example: unhoused individuals, clients disengaged from Probation Services, etc.)

+In addition to the realignment eligibility criteria approved by the CCPEC, the following represents priority populations and considerations.
+Population of focus includes those who:

+- 1. Would benefit from learning CBI through the concepts in the Employment Adult curriculum - 2.
 Would benefit from CBI skill practice and problem solving - 3.
 Willing to participate in a group/cohort - 4.
 Able to attend group programming with reasonable learning and access accommodations (e.g., able to participate in a class setting, low to moderate mental health needs, able to manage activities of daily living) - 5.
 Have been reprimanded/terminated/fired from employment due to behaviors, thought patterns, or reactions - 6.
 Have been terminated or received disciplinary action from AB109 or non-contracted employment program - 7.
-Consider subpopulations based on referred/assessed needs (e.g., gender, language, parenting, lengthy incarceration history, etc.)

-• What client needs were addressed?
+Consider subpopulations based on referred/assessed needs (e.g., gender, language, parenting, lengthy incarceration history, etc.) - What client needs were addressed?
 (For example: housing, employment, substance abuse etc.) Participants utilized 10-week consecutive class sessions to better understand their thoughts, feelings, responses through a Cognitive Behavioral Intervention curriculum.
 These skills were practiced through an employment lens but are applicable to all areas of life including mood regulation, interpersonal communication, beliefs about self, and general reentry navigation.
-Participants also benefited from regular incentives for attendance and received these payments through the innovation of debit cash cards.

-How many people did your organization serve under the contract?
+Clients reported developing insight which ultimately helps their understanding of self and current/future decision making.
+Participants also benefited from regular incentives for attendance and received these payments through the innovation of debit cash cards. - How many people did your organization serve under the contract?
 8 participants graduated in Cohort 1 (9/22/23 completion).
-Cohort 2 will begin in mid-October with 36 referrals in queue and receiving outreach for Cohort 2 enrollment.

-- • - How many people was your organization expected to serve under the contract?
-96 participants in the first 12 months - Please provide a summary of the program.
-The program will use a 10-week Cognitive Behavioral Intervention - Employment Adult curriculum to teach CBI and address clients' behavioral patterns, attitudes, values, beliefs, thinking, and/or other dynamic needs.
-Incentives will be provided to participants and innovations will be assessed to determine impact on retention and outcomes - Please provide a list of the objectives achieved by the program/activity.
-Learn, practice, and understand CBI concepts through program modules - Better understand risky behaviors and thinking, practice social and emotional regulation skills, goal set, and improve decision making/problem solving - Be able to practically apply these concepts to increase reentry outcomes including stability in obtaining and maintaining employment - Benefit from provision of cash incentives and innovations in a measurable way
+Cohort 2 completed in December 2023 with 21 graduates.
+Cohort 3 will begin in mid-January with 41 referrals in queue and receiving outreach for enrollment.
+Cohort 3 will increase availability to include classes at the CORE, the Five Keys office, and two virtual class options. - How many people was your organization expected to serve under the contract?
+96 participants in the first 12 months.
+59 clients received outreach and 29 clients successfully completed all 10 weeks of programming. - Please provide a summary of the program. - The program will use a 10-week Cognitive Behavioral Intervention Employment Adult curriculum to teach CBI and address clients' behavioral patterns, attitudes, values, beliefs, thinking, and/or other dynamic needs.
+Incentives will be provided to participants and innovations will be assessed to determine impact on retention and outcomes. - Please provide a list of the objectives achieved by the program/activity.

-Providers will:
+Learn, practice, and understand CBI concepts through program modules